 - Increasing physical activity

-Who can get healthy with us?
+Who can get healthy with us

-When it came to exercise they did very little as they were not able to leave the house.
-The patient had a dog to walk which was something we used as a motivational tool to steadily increase their physical activity levels.
-Firstly, we looked for exercises to do at home, such as yoga, until they felt confident enough to go outside.
-Once this was accomplished they decided to try walking the dog with a family member.
+When it came to exercise, they did very little as they were not able to leave the house.
+The patient had a dog to walk which was something we used as a motivational tool to steadily increase their activity levels.
+Firstly, we looked for simple exercises to do at home, such as yoga, until they felt confident enough to go outside.
+Once this was accomplished, they decided to try walking the dog with a family member.
 By the end of our sessions the person was walking the dog for 2 long walks a day on their own.
 They also started to walk to the local shop which would normally be driven to.